eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 ![Tidal Range for Northern Australia](media/Tidal-range_map.png)

 # Reproducing the final Australian EOT20 Tidal Stats dataset
-The the full tidal statistics dataset for Australia involves simulating over a larger area and for a longer period in time.
-To fully capture the effects of the lunar cycle on tides a 19-year period should be simulated. published tidal statistics involves simulating over a wide area over a full 19 years to ensure that LAT and HAT estimates are as accurate as possible.
-For this reason the processing takes a long time.
-It is therefore recommended that recalculating
+The full tidal statistics dataset for Australia involves simulating over a larger area and for a longer period in time.
+To fully capture the effects of the lunar cycle on tides a 19-year period should be simulated.
+Unfortunately calculating over this full lunar cycle for such a large area is computationally expensive.
+We therefore limit the simulation to a 5-year period from 2021 - 2025, a period where the tidal ranges are the largest in the 19 year cycle.

-Setup the Grid:
+1. Setup the Grid:
 ```bash
 python 02-tide_model_grid.py --config config/au.yaml
 ```

-Calculate the stats across multiple processes.
+2. Calculate the stats across multiple processes.
 On a HPC the processing should be split into multiple processes using the `split` and `index` parameters using SLURM to coordinate the process.

 NOTE: TODO - Add details for getting this script to run on HPC

 On Windows the processing can be split to run as multiple background tasks in the same command line using `start`.

 Each process for the au.yaml configuration uses approximately 400 - 600 MB of RAM.

-Originally the plan was to simulate the full 19 years needed to fully characterise the LAT and HAT, but this leads to an excessive simulation time, so we reduced the simulation period to 5 years.

 ```batch
 start /b python 03-tidal_stats.py --config config/au.yaml --split 4 --index 0